 - Step Two: Rake out all the moss, weeds and thatch.
 If you have a medium to large lawn it might be worth hiring a powered lawn raker.

 - Step Three: If your lawn is prone to water-logging it is well worth spiking the lawn.
 It needs to be done every other year.
 This procedure will ensure that your lawn does not get compacted and that rainwater is free draining.
-For a big lawn you can hire machinery to do this, but if your lawn is not too big a good old-fashioned garden folk will do this job nicely.
+For a big lawn, you can hire machinery to do this, but if your lawn is not too big a good old-fashioned garden folk will do this job nicely.
 Start at one side at the edge and stab the folk into the grounds, making a row of small holes.
 Then remove the garden folk.
 Move about 15 cm (4inches) on and repeat the procedure.
-This is hard work and you may work small areas at a time.
+This is hard work and you may need to work in small areas a bit at a time.

 - Step Six: Finally top-dress your lawn with a layer of compost.
-Fill a wheel barrow full of compost and shovel earth onto your grass.
+Fill a wheelbarrow full of compost and shovel earth onto your grass.
 It is important not to use too much, as you need to rake it into the grass.
 It might be better to use less and repeat it more regularly.

-If you follow these steps consistently, you will keep a good looking lawn for years to come.
+If you follow these steps consistently, you will keep a good-looking lawn for years to come.

 Please click this link to find out more about LWTM and holistic lifestyle planning and download our freebies